ClarisAn/student-result-manager/README.md

 3. Access the application in your web browser or on Postman etc.

 #### docker (OPTIONAL)
-Note steps 1 & 2 are just for context.
+Steps 1 & 2 are for context.
 Execute step 3 to build and run docker container

 1. Run the dockerfile to build container